grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/get-started.md

 ### Installing Playwright

-Please refer to the [Playwright documentation](https://playwright.dev/docs/intro#installing-playwright) for instruction on how to install. `@grafana/plugin-e2e` extends Playwright APIs, so you need to have `Playwright/test` with a minimum version of 1.41.2 installed as a dev dependency in the package.json file of your plugin.

-You can remove any test files (`[filename].spec.js|ts`) that was generated when you installed Playwright.
+`@grafana/plugin-e2e` extends Playwright APIs, so you need to have `@playwright/test` with a minimum version of 1.41.2 installed as a dev dependency in the package.json file of your plugin.
+Please refer to the [Playwright documentation](https://playwright.dev/docs/intro#installing-playwright) for instruction on how to install.
+Make sure you can run the example tests that were generated when you installed Playwright before you proceed to the next step in this guide.

 ## Set up `plugin-e2e`